Jesterhearts/ratatui-wgpu/README.md

       this backend to render from a worker thread.
     - You will likely want to enable the `web` feature if you intend to support Firefox.
 3. Correct text rendering (including shaping).
-    - This library relies on [swash](https://crates.io/crates/swash) for shaping and layout.
-Swash allows this library to handle most things I've tested it on, although it breaks down when presented with complex sequences of combining characters (e.g. zalgo text).
 4. Reasonable performance.

 ## Non-goals